-La Verendrye Hospital offers a number of amenities for new parents, and makes every effort to make the labour and delivery experience as safe and comfortable as possible.
+La Verendrye Hospital in Fort Frances offers a number amenities for new parents, and makes every effort to make the labour and delivery experience as safe and comfortable as possible.

 Comfort Items: Birthing parents are encouraged to bring any items they desire during labour.
 This may include music, essential oils, personal pillows, birthing balls, traditional medicines, etc.